itspangler/geospatial-humanities-s2024/syllabus/README.md

 ### Detailed schedule

 Our semester breaks down into three "Parts."
 During **Part I** (weeks 1-4), we'll pick up the fundamentals of geospatial humanities.
-During **Part II** (weeks 5-10), we'll put those fundamentals to use through various technical and analytical approaches to "doing" the geospatial humanities.
+During **Part II** (weeks 5-10), the rubber meets the road as we experiment with various technical and analytical approaches to "doing" the geospatial humanities.
 Lastly, in **Part III** (weeks 11-15), we'll go "beyond" GIS, examining other tools, archives, etc.

 Both the schedule and its weekly themes are subject to change.